 In an effort to reduce truck accidents, the National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) have proposed a new requirement that heavy-duty vehicles be equipped with speed limiting devices.

 The proposed speed limiters would cap the maximum speeds of trucks and similar large vehicles to between 60 and 68 miles per hour.
 The NHTSA and FMCSA estimate this action could prevent 27 to 500 fatalities each year, while also cutting fuel costs by $1 billion annually.

-In 2014, there were approximately 476,000 accidents involving heavy-duty vehicles like trucks and passenger busses.
+In 2014, there were approximately 476,000 accidents involving heavy-duty vehicles like trucks and passenger buses.
 These accidents can be deadly for heavy-duty vehicle drivers and motorists in smaller vehicles as well.
 In fact, seven of 10 fatalities in these crashes were motorists in smaller vehicles.

 Avoiding Truck Accidents

 Follow these safety tips to avoid being involved in an accident with a truck or other large vehicle:

 - Avoid driving in blind spots.
 These ‘no zones’ extend 20 feet in front of and 30 feet behind the vehicle, as well as the area on the side of the vehicle right behind the driver.

 - Allow extra space when passing.
 Never pass in the right lane, and do not begin a passing maneuver from a heavy-duty vehicle’s blind spot.

 - Never pass in the space created by the vehicle’s swing away from the curb.
 Large vehicles need as much as a 55-foot radius to complete turns.